pc2/sus-compiler/README.md

 - Runtime Iteration Constructs
 - Automatic Pipelining & Retiming

-Of course, while the language does not support such protocols directly in the syntax, as this would put unneccesary extra constraints on the output hardware, modules for handling them are[^todo] provided in the standard library.
+Of course, while the language does not support such protocols directly in the syntax, as this would put unneccesary extra constraints on the output hardware, modules for handling them will be provided in the standard library.

 #### Example of some SUS code in the SUS VSCode Language Server.
 ![SUS LSP Example](philosophy/images/susLSPExample.png)